PowerShell/PowerShell-RFC/1-Draft/RFC00XX-PredIctive-IntelliSense.md

 Install-Module PSReadLine -RequiredVersion 2.1.0-beta2 -AllowPrerelease
 ```

-It is possible to remove, delete, the PSReadLine module to disable Predictive IntelliSense.
+It is possible to unload or uninstall the PSReadLine module to disable Predictive IntelliSense.
 This
 creates a negative impact to customers as it would remove all features of PSReadLine.
 For this
 reason, Predictive IntelliSense has its own PSReadLine configuration to enable and disable
 predictions.